Coattail Investing: Learning From Professional Investors

 There are many trading and investment communities that encourage sharing of ideas, and reports of both successes and mistakes made.
 Following groups of other, similar investors is a great way to get new ideas and discover positive and negative emerging news or trends.

 Sometimes, it isn’t the expertise of one professional but the aggregate wisdom of crowds that can guide investment decisions.
 Some easy to access finance apps might be a good place to start.
+One that I have used and subscribed to for a while is Stock Unlock, which focuses on fundamental analysis and has a great Discord community.
+Check my full Stock Unlock review here.

 If you have a general investment thesis but are not yet sure which stocks to buy, then knowing the top most invested in stocks on the popular social trading platform Public is a useful data point.
 A variation on this idea is the “community pies” feature offered at social trading platform Public, offering thematic lists of public companies.
 These shouldn’t be how you make final investment decisions but can be one way to start the process.